golodhrim/foo-golodhrim/index.md

 ********

-This is the Page for golodhrim\'s overlay for funtoo.
+This is the Page for golodhrim overlay for funtoo.

 This is the filestructure of the page: